ono-midori/ono-midori.github.io/techs/libevent.md

     struct bufferevent *pair[2]);
 ```

-Calling bufferevent_pair_new() sets pair[0] and pair[1] to a pair of bufferevents, each connected to the other.
-All the usual options are supported, except for BEV_OPT_CLOSE_ON_FREE, which has no effect, and BEV_OPT_DEFER_CALLBACKS, which is always on.
+Calling `bufferevent_pair_new()` sets `pair[0]` and `pair[1]` to a pair of bufferevents, each connected to the other.
+All the usual options are supported, except for `BEV_OPT_CLOSE_ON_FREE`, which has no effect, and `BEV_OPT_DEFER_CALLBACKS`, which is always on.

 Why do bufferevent pairs need to run with callbacks deferred?
 It's pretty common for an operation on one element of the pair to invoke a callback that alters the bufferevent, thus invoking the other bufferevent's callbacks, and so on through many steps.
 When the callbacks were not deferred, this chain of calls would pretty frequently overflow the stack, starve other connections, and require all the callbacks to be reentrant.

-Paired bufferevents support flushing; setting the mode argument to either either BEV_NORMAL or BEV_FLUSH forces all the relevant data to get transferred from one bufferevent in the pair to the other, ignoring the watermarks that would otherwise restrict it.
-Setting mode to BEV_FINISHED additionally generates an EOF event on the opposite bufferevent.
+Paired bufferevents support flushing; setting the mode argument to either either `BEV_NORMAL` or `BEV_FLUSH` forces all the relevant data to get transferred from one bufferevent in the pair to the other, ignoring the watermarks that would otherwise restrict it.
+Setting mode to `BEV_FINISHED` additionally generates an EOF event on the opposite bufferevent.

 Freeing either member of the pair does not automatically free the other or generate an EOF event; it just makes the other member of the pair become unlinked.
 Once the bufferevent is unlinked, it will no longer successfully read or write data or generate any events.